ZCHAnalytics/OOP_Python_Game/README.md

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
-Milestone2

-Table of Contents, if the README file is long
+## Table of Contents

-A description of the project: what it does, the aim of the project, and what you learned
+### function for checking user's input
+### function for checking if guess is correct

+## This codes creates a game where users need to guess a word by inputting letters and they have five tries.
+I learned how to create functions, use if_else and while True loops.

 Installation instructions